Floydlang/floyd/Notes/Floyd code.markdown

+# Floyd Programming Language

-# GOALS
+### GOALS
-1. Floyd preferes C-like / Java syntax to appeal to imperative programmers.
+1. Floyd prefers C-like / Java syntax to appeal to imperative programmers.
-2. Avoid having to repeat things: no need to implement equal() etc manually.
+2. Compact - Avoid having to repeat things: no need to implement equal() etc manually.
 No need to initialize every member in each constructor etc.
-3. One simple and clear way to do everthing, little opportunity to do crazy stuff.
+3. Mininal - One simple and clear way to do everthing, little opportunity to do creative coding.

-### Built into every data structure: structs, string, collections etc.
-* T = copy(T b)
-* bool equal(T a, T b)
-* bool less_than(T a, T b)
-* hash hash(T a)
-* string serialize(T a)
-* T T.deserialize(string s)
+4. Composability
+5. Performance
+6. Solid code and techniques
+7. Normalized source code format allows round-trip tools / visual editing

-# IDEAS
+# Reference

-	### fixed_size_vector
+### Types
+These are the data types built into the language itself.

+- **float**		Same as float64
+- **float32**		32 bit floating point
+- **float64**		64 bit floating point
+- **int**			Same as int64
+- **int8**		8 bit integer
+- **int16**
+- **int32**
+- **int64**
+- **bool**		**true** or **false**
+- **enum**	(same as struct with only static constant data members)

+- **struct**		like C struct or class

+- **string**		built-in string type.
+8bit pure (support null).
+Use for computer strings.
+- **text**		same as string but for user-texts.
+Always unicode denormalization C.
+- **map**			look up values from a key.
+- **vector**		look up values from an integer.
+Range starts with 0 and is continous.

+- **dyn**<>		dynamic type, tagged union.

+- **?**			the type postfix makes the value optional (can be null).
+- **null**		represents nothing / missing value.
+- **hash**		160 bit SHA1 hash

 ### About structs
 Structs are the central building blocks for data in Floyd.
 They are used for structs, classes, tuples.
 They are always value classes and immutable.
-Internally, instances are shared to conserve memoryt and performance.
+Internally, instances are shared to conserve memory and performance.
+They are deep by default - there is no concept of pointers or references or shared structs (from the programmer's point of view).

-The order of the members inside the struct or collection is important for equal() etc.
+The order of the members inside the struct (or collection) is important for comparisons since those are done member by member.

 You can chose to name members or not.
 An unnamed member can be accessed using its position in the struct: first member is 0.

+Data member = memory slot.
+Property = member exposed to outside - either a memory slot or a get/set.
+Private member data = memory slot hidden from clients.
+All member functions works like C++ static members.
+Some how

+Shortcut for defining read-only property:
+	public string Name => First + " " + Last;

 	struct song1 {
 		float length = 0;
 		float? last_pos = null;
 		dyn<int, string> nav_info = "off";
-		private bool selected = true;
+		bool selected = true;
 		private float internal_play_pos = 0.0f;
 		float play_pos = 0.0f;